CloudLabsAI-Azure/M365-Copilot/labguide/pax8.md

    **Prompt:**
    ```
-   Explore the Contoso Corp<inject key="DeploymentID" enableCopy="false"/> SharePoint site and identify the various categories of business data available on the platform.
+   Explore the Mysite<inject key="DeploymentID"/> SharePoint site and identify the various categories of business data available on the platform.
    ```

    **Expected Output:**